Pug0r/Homelab/README.md

 ## ToDo
  - [ ] Migrate all services
  - [ ] Get rid of portainer
+ - [ ] Add gluetun to get rid of host level VPN
+ - [ ] Test setup to be healthy when restarting server
  - [ ] Setup monitoring for cloudflared
  - [ ] Setup internal services monitoring
  - [ ] Configure nginx proxy managera